In recent years, eCommerce has evolved from a convenient alternative to traditional shopping to an integral part of our daily lives.

 12. Big Data and Predictive Analytics

 The future of eCommerce will heavily rely on big data and predictive analytics.
-And over the years, big data and predictive analytics will transform e-commerce by putting customers’ needs first.
+As banking and financial sectors start leveraging big data in banking more, e-commerce retailers will also benefit from the insights.
+And over the years, big data services and predictive analytics will transform e-commerce by putting customers’ needs first.

 Retailers will use vast amounts of data to anticipate consumer trends, optimize inventory management, and predict future demand, resulting in better decision-making and reduced operational costs.

 13. Hyper-Local eCommerce